Vualto/vudrm-public-docs/docs/source/UserGuide/VUDRM-Admin.md

-# VUDRM ADMIN
+# USER GUIDE

 Our VUDRM Admin page gives you the tools you will need to test our DRM services with your content.
-If you need assistance or clarification in relation to anything in this guide, please contact support@vualto.com.
+If you need assistance or clarification in relation to anything in this guide, please contact [mailto](mailto:support@vualto.com).

 ## Login